Ghost-Zephyr/EnderBow/README.md

 Upgrade normal bow to Ender Bow ^

+## Permissions

+enderbow.use for actually firing the Ender Bow. enderbow.give.self for using /ebow. enderbow.give.others for using /ebow {player}.

 ## Building

 The project can be built easily with Apache Maven by running "mvn compile".